Last Updated on

 While breastfeeding, the body produces lower levels of oestrogen which may lead to issues such as a dry vagina.
 As a result, during penetration, you may experience pain because of too much friction on the vaginal walls.

 When you face issues during childbirth, such as the baby is too large or is in breech position, an episiotomy is performed.
 This is when the doctor makes an incision between the vagina and the anus, to help in delivery.
 This will take some time to heal and sex during this time may lead to not just pain but rupturing of the stitches.

 After the baby is born, you are likely to experience heavy bleeding during the initial few days, which is also known as lochia.
 This is part of the cleansing process as the uterus is shedding its inner lining.

 5. Caesarean Birth

-While it may seem puzzling that vaginal bleeding takes place after a caesarean, it does happen.
+While it may seem puzzling that vaginal bleeding takes place after a caesarean, but it does happen.
 While bleeding is significantly lower as most of the blood is taken out during surgery, the cervix will still need to be closed for safe sex.
 Painful sex after c section is a reality and is a common occurrence.